 These symptoms range in severity.
 Early symptoms of psychosis are often subtle, while more severely disorganized speech patterns, like echolalia and “word salad,” typically only arise in the acute phase of a psychotic disorder.

 People with psychotic disorders often move in unusual ways.
 Motor disturbances are especially prevalent in people with schizophrenia, which may involve differences in the parts of the brain associated with movement.

 - Parkinsonism or bradykinesia (rigidity or slow movement)

 People with psychotic disorders sometimes walk with an unusual gait or put themselves in unusual postures.
-They may make stereotyped, repetitive movements that don’t have a clear purpose, grimace or exhibit facial tics, or have prominent, idiosyncratic mannerisms.
-Often, they react slowly, staring for long periods of time or failing to move out of the way of obstacles.
+They may make stereotyped, repetitive movements, grimace or exhibit facial tics, or have prominent, idiosyncratic mannerisms.
+These individuals react slowly, stare for long periods of time or fail to avoid obstacles.

-The distorted thought processes and disorganized speech of psychotic disorders can make straightforward clinical interviews difficult, even impossible, for acutely psychotic individuals.
+The distorted thought processes and disorganized speech of psychotic disorders can make clinical interviews difficult for acutely psychotic individuals.
 Diagnosing psychosis often involves observing voluntary speech and action made outside of the context of clinical interviews and confirming the presence of hallucinations and delusions.

 Unfortunately, psychotic disorders are rarely detected before the first psychotic break.
-Negative symptoms are subtle and can signal a range of other conditions, requiring a long process of differential diagnosis to rule out other conditions that could be indicated by the same symptoms.
+Negative symptoms are subtle and can signal a range of other conditions, requiring a long process of differential diagnosis to rule out other conditions with similar symptoms.

-Many people are first diagnosed with a psychotic disorder after involuntary commitment to inpatient treatment.
+Many people are diagnosed with a psychotic disorder after involuntarily committing to inpatient treatment.
 The behavior that leads to hospitalization is often first noticed by other concerned individuals, especially loved ones.